Falupi22/alert-system-exercise/README.md

 `cd backend && cd ./<folder-name> && yarn install`

+Each folder contains the code (./src) and the yaml files (./infra).
-This should install all the modules of all the microservices.
+Do this for all the microservices.
+Then, enter
+``cd ../frontend && yarn install``

+If you are in the frontend folder, run `yarn start` to run the app.
+If you're in a microservice's folder, type `yarn dev` to run a single, local instance of it.

 The ports 30000 and 30001 were used arbitrarily for the entry point of some components in the system, but this can be changed by setting NodePort values within the corresponding yaml files.

-Once you're in a microservice's folder, type `yarn dev` to run a single, local instance of it.
-Each folder contains the code (./src) and the yaml files (./infra).

-If you wish to run it within a docker, type the following:
+If you wish to run it within a docker, run the following:
-`docker pull falupi22/<folder-name> (Optional)` `docker build -t falupi22/<folder-name> -f ./DockerFile .` `docker run falupi22/<folder-name>`
+``yarn build``
+``cd <dest-folder-srv> && docker compose up``
+Dont forget to dockerize rabbitmq and redis found in backend/infra as well.

 A fully working system, receiving data, should result in the following: